I, Artificial Intelligence

 Covering up the Fall

-This leaf was cut from an Iraqi fig. Fig trees have the broadest leaves you’ll find in arid climates, so it makes sense that Adam and Eve would use fig leaves to cover themselves (which is an obvious metaphor for deception).
-Interestingly, there is also a story in the New Testament that connects the fig tree with deception.
+This leaf was cut from an Iraqi fig. Fig trees have the broadest leaves you will find in arid climates, so it makes sense that Adam and Eve would use fig leaves to cover themselves, which is an obvious metaphor for deception.
+Interestingly, there is a story in the New Testament that also connects the fig tree with deception.
 In Mark 11, just before Jesus marches into Jerusalem to defeat evil for all mankind, he curses a fig tree for deceiving him.

 Mark 11: 12 The next day when they came out from Bethany, Jesus was hungry.
 13 Seeing in the distance a fig tree in leaf, he went to find out if it had any fruit.
 When he reached it, he found nothing but leaves, because it was not the season for figs. 14 Then he said to the tree, ‘May no one ever eat fruit from you again.’
 And his disciples heard him say it.